 By the time your child's in college, it's likely that you'll have at least some money saved in one or more retirement accounts, such as an IRA or an employer-sponsored plan like a 401(k).
 Should you tap these funds?
 As a general rule, most planners don't recommend using your retirement funds to pay college bills.
 You'll need the money in retirement, and you'll miss out on the growth that would have occurred had you not withdrawn the money.

 However, there may be instances where you need (or want) to use your retirement funds.
-With IRAs (traditional IRAs and Roth IRAs), you can withdraw funds at any age, penalty free, to pay your child's college bills ("qualified higher education expenses," as the IRS likes to call them).
+With IRAs (traditional IRAs and Roth IRAs), you can withdraw funds at any age, penalty free, to pay your child's college bills ("qualified higher education expenses," as the IRS calls them).
 However, you may owe income tax on your withdrawals; consult the appropriate IRS publication on your type of IRA, or speak with a tax professional.
 Be aware that once you withdraw the money, it can't be paid back like a loan.

 Unfortunately, if you withdraw funds from an employer-sponsored retirement plan like a 401(k) or 403(b) and you're under age 59½, you'll pay a 10 percent early withdrawal penalty.
 Keep in mind, too, that all withdrawals will be added to your taxable income for the year.
 Instead of withdrawing funds, another option is to borrow the money, assuming your company's plan allows it (check with your human resources manager).
 By borrowing instead of withdrawing, you avoid taxes and penalties.
 However, most plans require you to pay back the entire loan within five years (you can start to repay right away through a payroll deduction) or immediately if you leave the company.